Meanders, hyperelliptic pillowcase covers, and the Johnson filtration: Quadratic differentials

 where $\calH_{g}$ is the subset of those quadratic differentials that are global squares of Abelian differentials.

-A quadratic differential on a surface gives rise to a flat metric on the surface outside of the zeros of the differential.

-In fact, a quadratic differential on a surface gives rise to an atlas of charts on $X\setminus\Sigma$, for a finite set of points $\Sigma\subset X$, such that all transition maps are given {\em half-translations} $z\mapsto \pm z+c$.
-Two half-translation atlases are equivalent if their union is also a half-translation atlas, and an equivalence class of half-translation atlases is called a {\em half-translation structure}.
-A surface equipped with a maximal translation atlas will be called a {\em half-translation surface}.
-In the literature, a half-translation surface may be called a {\em flat surface}.
-A half-translation surface is equivalent to a Riemann surface equipped with a quadratic differential.
-We can construct a half-translation surface as the quotient of a collection of Euclidean polygons in $\Cbb$ with pairs of parallel sides of equal length identified by half-translations such that the quotient is a closed connected oriented surface.
+A Riemann surface equipped with a quadratic differential can be realised as the quotient of a collection of Euclidean polygons in $\Cbb$ with pairs of parallel sides of equal length identified by half-translations ($z\mapsto \pm z + c$) such that the quotient is a closed connected oriented surface.
+For this reason, such a Riemann surface is also called {\em half-translation surfaces}.
 See Figure~\ref{f:half-translationsurfaces} for some examples.

-We remark that if all of the transition functions are simply translations ($z\mapsto z+c$), then the obtained quadratic differential is the global square of an Abelian differential and therefore lies in $\calH_{g}$.
+We remark that if all of the side identifications are simply translations ($z\mapsto z+c$), then the obtained quadratic differential is the global square of an Abelian differential and therefore lies in $\calH_{g}$.
 In this case, the surface is called a {\em translation surface}.
 See the surface in the left of Figure~\ref{f:half-translationsurfaces}.